theandyb/smaug-redux/README.md

     * Second option for getting the counts across the entire genome?

-3. Run the logistic regression analyses

-4. Run the model evaluations
+3. Run the model evaluations